CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/setup-gateway.md

 # {{% param title %}}

 This guide describes how to setup Gateway.
-Please ensure that [Install Web Application Server][] has been completed before taking these steps.
+Please ensure that [Perform Gateway Installation][] has been completed before taking these steps.

 ## Gateway Initial Setup